Social media accounts after death

 • Digital accounts may be scattered across multiple platforms with different policies

-• Estate administration processes should typically include a digital assets inventory
+• Estate administration processes often involve a digital assets inventory.

 • Some accounts can be memorialised, while others may be closed permanently